-The sunset and the smoke from the fire mix with the already perfect September warmth, and make the boy of fourteen forget the group’s intention and finds himself having fun.
+The sunset and the smoke from the fire mix with the already perfect September warmth and makes the boy of fourteen forget the group’s intention.
+He finds himself having actual fun.
 The bottle of moonshine gets passed to him, and this time he takes a nip, noticing none of the men care.

 He coughs, and his throat and mouth get ready for vomit, but he begs it back, and green-faced finds his mind turn to why they are really camped out in the Northern Virginian woods and waiting for 4 am to arrive.